 Agile communication: Why is it so important in software development?

-Alistair Cockburn, one of the co-authors of the Agile Manifesto and forefather of the agile movement, rightly points out when he describes that software development endeavours are “a cooperative game of invention and communication”.
+Alistair Cockburn, one of the co-authors of the Agile Manifesto and forefather of the agile movement, rightly points out when he describes that software development endeavors are “a cooperative game of invention and communication.”
 It is precisely in this game of cooperation, where communication plays a critical part in the success of a technological solution: the more frequent the communication, the more productive will be the project’s convergence, which ultimately results in better performance of the development team and therefore, a better final product.

 Juan Emilio Inzaurraga, project manager at Hexacta, emphasizes how actively communication-oriented agile methodologies are, since, for example, “it offers tools like a daily meeting (daily call) where the client is involved, which guarantees that he is aware of the team’s progress and impediments.
 At the time, this simplifies decision-making and quick troubleshooting that may arise along the way”.

 Unlike traditional methodologies where the client places an order and the development team executes it –Inzaurraga continued– “in agile methodologies, client and development team work more closely together, making the feedback cycle faster and ensuring the development meets the client’s expectations.
-The daily, planning, review and retrospective meetings allow us to be synchronized with the client to achieve the goals”.
+The Daily, Planning, Review, and Retrospective meetings allow us to be synchronized with the client to achieve the goals”.

-Mark Layton, a well-known author and expert on agile methodologies, explains in his publication ‘Agile Project Management for Dummies’ that: “To manage communication on agile projects, you need to understand how different agile communication methods work and how to use them together”.
+Mark Layton, a well-known author and expert on agile methodologies, explains in his publication ‘Agile Project Management for Dummies’ that: “To manage communication on agile projects, you need to understand how different agile communication methods work and how to use them together.”

-In this sense, Layton points out that the face-to-face talks are the heart and soul of agile software development projects and that agile meetings “have a specific purpose and a specific amount of time in order to allow the development team time to work, rather than spending time in meetings”; however, he also indicates that apart from these communication channels which are more direct, there are also a number of “devices” (product roadmap, product backlog, sprint backlog, among others) that complement the entire communication process and ensure a constant tracking progress during development.
+In this sense, Layton points out that the face-to-face talks are the heart and soul of agile software development projects and that agile meetings “have a specific purpose and a specific amount of time in order to allow the development team time to work, rather than spending time in meetings”; however, he also indicates that apart from these communication channels which are more direct, there are also a number of “devices” (product roadmap, product backlog, sprint backlog, among others) that complement the entire communication process and ensure constant tracking progress during development.